truelyyours/RTFD/htb/TheFrizz/Solution - todo.md

  b"e's finest attorneys."]
 ```

-Next, we have "Staff Login" button which takes us to Gibbon LMS login mage asking for username password and an option to start Student and Staff applications!
+Next, we have "Staff Login" button which takes us to Gibbon LMS login (This site is based on Gibbon framework) page asking for username password and an option to start Student and Staff applications!
 ![[Pasted image 20250829171201.png]]

+Trying with random email and password gives "Incorrect username **and** password" strange.
+Anyways, there is Forgot password button, which take us to `http://frizzdc.frizz.htb/Gibbon-LMS/index.php?q=passwordReset.php`.
+Seems like passing a file in the query param.
+So, maybe we can do arbitrary read?
+A quick search lands me at